hucancode/hucancode/README.md

 Switch button animation was done using svg and `anime.js`

 ### Responsiveness
-Site displays well on mobile thanks to `styled components` and `tailwindcss`.
+Site displays well on mobile thanks to `tailwindcss`.

 ### Localization
 English and Japanese are available. <br/>